alteroin/altero-hero_vps/README.md

     ```
     > Not press 'Ctrl + B' then 'D' to detatch from tmux and let your bot run in background.

 That's it!
-You've successfully deployed HellBot on a Linux VPS in 6 easy steps.
+You've successfully deployed Altero on a Linux VPS in 6 easy steps.

 ---